Caresse Crosby: Patent granted

-Polly filed for a patent for her invention on February 12, 1914, and in November that year the United States Patent and Trademark Office granted her a patent for the 'Backless Brassiere'.
-Polly likened her design to corset covers which covered the bosom when a woman wore a low corset.
-Her design had shoulder straps which attached to the garment's upper and lower corners, and wrap-around laces attached at the lower corners which tied in the woman's front, enabling her to wear gowns cut low in the back.
-Polly wrote that her invention was "well-adapted to women of different size" and was "so efficient that it may be worn by persons engaged in violent exercise like tennis."
-Her design was lightweight, soft, and comfortable to wear, and naturally separated the breasts, unlike the corset, which was heavy, stiff, and uncomfortable, and had the effect of creating a single or "monobosom" effect.
+Crosby filed for a patent for her invention on February 12, 1914, and in November that year the United States Patent and Trademark Office granted her a patent for the 'Backless Brassiere'.
+Crosby likened her design to earlier covers over the bosom when a woman wore a low corset.
+Her design had shoulder straps to attach to the garment's upper and lower corners, and wrap-around laces for the lower corners which tied at the woman's front, enabling her to wear gowns cut low in the back.
+Crosby wrote that her invention was "well-adapted to women of different size" and was "so efficient that it may be worn by persons engaged in violent exercise like tennis."
+Her design was lightweight, soft, and comfortable to wear.
+It naturally separated the breasts, unlike the corset, which was heavy, stiff, and uncomfortable, and had the effect of creating a single "monobosom" effect.

 While Crosby's design was the first granted a patent within its category, The U.S. Patent Office and foreign patent offices had issued patents for various bra-like undergarments as early as the 1860s.
-Other brassiere designs had previously been invented and popularized for use within the United States by about 1910.
-By 1912, American mass market brassiere manufacturers included Bien Jolie Brassieres and the DeBevoise Brassiere.
-DeBevoise Brassiere's bust supporter was first advertised in Vogue in 1904.
+Other brassiere designs had previously been invented and popularized for use within the United States since about 1910.
+By 1912, American mass-market brassiere manufacturers included Bien Jolie Brassieres and DeBevoise Brassieres.
+The latter first advertised its bust supporter in Vogue in 1904.

-Leading European couturier Lucile actively endorsed bras, and both Lucile and Paul Poiret refined and promoted the brassiere, influencing fashionable women to begin wearing their designs, Paris couturier Herminie Cadolle introduced a breast supporter in 1889.
-His design was a sensation at the Great Exposition of 1900 and became a fast selling design among wealthy Europeans in the next decade.
+Leading European couturier Lucile actively endorsed bras, and both Lucile and Paul Poiret refined and promoted the brassiere, influencing fashionable women to wear their designs, Paris couturier Herminie Cadolle introduced a breast supporter in 1889.
+Her design was a sensation at the Great Exposition of 1900 and became a fast-selling design among wealthy Europeans in the next decade.